 Much of our current work focuses on countering the increasing use of forest biomass for renewable energy, a trend which is destroying some of the most biodiverse and carbon-rich forests in the world while increasing net CO2 emissions.

-Collaborating with other NGOs and local lawyers on a case by case basis, we use science and strategic legal action to challenge corporate and government policies that promote burning forest wood for fuel.
+Collaborating with other NGOs and local lawyers on a case-by-case basis, we use science and strategic legal action to challenge corporate and government policies that promote burning forest wood for fuel.
 For example, this can involve litigation arguing that new legislation or policy is contrary to climate- and biodiversity-related legal obligations, seeking to stop corporate greenwashing of bioenergy, or challenging logging permits.

 Prior to forming FLC, PFPI provided expert testimony and technical support for a wide range of cases, most notably a 2019 lawsuit challenging the EU’s treatment of biomass as renewable energy in the Renewable Energy Directive.